play2io/localnotify/README.md

 Local notifications allow you to schedule messages to appear in the phone's status area while your app is in the background or closed.

+When local notifications are delivered and your app is open, they do not present any visual indication.
+Instead, the event is delivered to the `localNotify.onNotify` callback you can optionally specify (see below).

 When delayed by a number of days, notifications are often used by games as a re-engagement strategy.